Winner of the James Beard/ KitchenAid Cookbook of the Year 2000 and Winner of the Beard Award for the Best Writing on Food 2000.

 posted: 04/14/2009

-Green Wheat and Bone Marrow Soup
+Green Wheat, Chickpea, and Marrow Soup

 Shurbat Farik bi'l-Mukh